 Especially when starting out with toilet training, it is very important to reward him immediately after eliminating on the chosen spot.
 This way you are encouraging him to repeat good behaviour.

-Although it might seem more convenient to let your dog go and eliminate by himself in the garden, it becomes a problem when you are taking him outside on a lead (he will eliminate wherever or not at all).
+Although it might seem more convenient to let your dog go and eliminate himself on his own in the garden, it becomes a problem when you are taking him outside on a lead (he will eliminate wherever or not at all).

 Training your furry friend to eliminate using a lead will help you take your dog to his potty spot (reinforcing the toilet spot routine) and he will be comfortable going to the toilet wearing a lead (i.e. when going for walks).